Sagelt/posts/2022-04-21-with-great-power.md

 "With great power comes great responsibility" is a statement of fact.
 Those that have great power get responsibility (somehow?) automatically.
 It suggests an accountability somewhere beyond this world.

-"With great power *must also come* great responsibility" is an imperative.
+"With great power *there must also come* great responsibility" is an imperative.
 It says that when someone gets great power they need to be held responsible for it.
 It still doesn't say who should do that, but I'd say that means it falls to the reader.

 I have no idea if Lee or Ditko were making a choice with that wording or if this is just my reading of it, but to me the differences between those framings also describe a gap in a lot of modern life.